submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 ## Create Submariner product release

-The following outlines the steps to be taken in order to create a full Submariner product release.
+The following sections outline the steps to be taken in order to create a full Submariner product release.
 As an example, we'll use version `v0.5.0`.

 Project releases can either be created via the git CLI or the GitHub UI.
-This guide uses the GitHub UI as it is
+This guide uses the GitHub UI as it is simpler.
+Here are general steps for creating a new release in a project:
-simpler:

 1) Navigate to the project's main releases page.